• Skip to main content

 Lazing on a sandy beach isn’t for everybody, which is why rock point might be a great middle ground for your family. (especially if you have budding paleontologists!)
 Kids can explore the limestone shelf along the beach for exposed fossils, and there’s plenty of hiking trails and nature programming during the summer to keep the kids learning.

-Rock point has a bird banding station at the park, and 260 species of birds have been located there, for aspiring bird-watchers.
+Rock Point has a bird banding station at the park, and 260 species of birds have been located there, for aspiring bird-watchers.
 There’s also a dog-friendly beach, so you don’t have to leave Fido at home.

-Grand Bend Beach
+A family enjoying Grand Bend Beach

 Where is it?
 Lake Huron, west of Kitchener